undp/performance-app-methodology/methodology/values/sesp.md

 * **ProjectNum\_Unified**: A unique identifier for each project, allowing for consistent tracking and referencing across different records or databases.
 * **ApprovedDate**: The date and time when the project received approval, formatted as a timestamp, indicating when the project was officially sanctioned.

-This data is then used to enrich the [Master Project List](../master-project-list.md) with the isSESP\_Required and SESP\_Status information, and we use the ProjectNum\_Unified to match the projects from this SESP dataset and the Master Project List.&#x20;
+This data is then used to enrich the [Master Project List](../master-project-list.md) with the isSESP\_Required and SESP\_Status information, and we use the ProjectNum\_Unified to match the projects from this SESP dataset and the Master Project List.

 {% hint style="info" %}
-Because in the SESP dataset a project appears as a row in each year it is active, if any year contains the SESP\_Status "completed" we count the project has having done SESP.&#x20;
+Because in the SESP dataset a project appears as a row in each year it is active, if *any* year contains the SESP\_Status "completed" we count the project has having done SESP.
 {% endhint %}

 ### Project Types

 Some project types are exempt from SESP.
-Here is the full list of project types in the Data Warehouse
+Here is the full list of project types in the Data Warehouse and whether they are eligible or exempt from SESP.

 | Project Type | Eligible / Exempt |
 | ------------ | ----------------- |